Sajad-Salehi/Sajad-Salehi/README.md

 and smart contract development.

 🌱 I’m currently learning dart & flutter.

-🔴 I’m a computer science student and Blockchain researcher.
+🔴 I’m a computer science student and Blockchain researcher also.

 📚 New technologies intrigue me, so I am constantly striving to learn them.